What Is RapidAPI and Why Ludo Developers Use It

 📊

-Player performance analytics, win-rate tracking, and game session statistics.
-Useful for monetization and retention features but requires a separate game backend.
+Player performance analytics, win-rate tracking, and session statistics.
+Useful for retention features but requires a separate game backend for actual gameplay.

 🔌

 Minimal REST API for game state management.
 Room creation, join, move, and end-game endpoints.
-Lacks WebSocket support — polling required for real-time updates.
+No WebSocket support — polling required for real-time updates.

 REST Only Basic $0.008/call